Ancient-Wisdom.Co.Uk

 It is possibly because it is the dominant structure of the group that this passage-mound has remained in such good condition.

-The stone at the end of the chamber shows signs of having been worked (in a style similar to that seen on several Maltese temples).
+The stone at the end of the chamber shows signs of having been worked.
 The same carving can be seen on a stone at the nearby Orca da Palheira.
-The holes in the surrounding stones suggest a door mechanism which although unusual, is a feature of many prehistoric Maltese and Egyptian temples.
+The holes in the surrounding stones suggest a door mechanism which may be a later addition.

 Note: From the middle photo, it looks as though the 'door' was once forced inwards.